CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/0.0.0/README.md

 ## Overview

 This extension adds support for multiple contents per tile.
+Examples of contents are Batched 3D Models, Point Clouds, or other [Tile Formats](../../../specification/README.md#tile-format-specifications).

-Contents can be organized into **groups**.
-For example, each tile could store two different representations of the same data using two contents: a point cloud and a triangle mesh, each representing the same terrain:
+Multiple contents allows for more flexible tileset structure.
+For example, each tile could store two different representations of the same data using two contents: a point cloud and a triangle mesh, each representing the same terrain.
+An application could selectively request only the point cloud contents.

 <img src="figures/positional-groups.jpg" width="500" />